UO294013/my_testing_project/README.md

 # my_testing_project
-This is just s testing project
+This is just a testing project